WhitelistVideo

 4. Easy Bypass Methods

-• Delete Bark app: Without device management (which Bark doesn't use on iOS), kids can uninstall
+• Delete the app: Since Bark doesn't use deep device management on iOS, kids can just uninstall it.

 Real Parent Experiences with Bark on iPhone